dimfeld/broadcast-channel-browser/.github/README.md

 * * *

-A BroadcastChannel that allows you to send data between different browser-tabs or nodejs-processes.
+A BroadcastChannel that allows you to send data between different browser-tabs.

+This is a fork of the original `broadcast-channel` package, with Node.js support removed so that it can be used in pure ES Modules contexts that don't have `require`.

 - It works completely **client-side** and **offline**.
 - Tested on **old browsers**, **new browsers**, **WebWorkers**, **Iframes** and **NodeJs**